NIFTy-PPL/JAXbind/paper/paper.md

 )
 ```
 `f_jax` is a Jax primitive registered via the `jax_op` package supporting all Jax transformations.
-For example, we can compute the `jvp` and `vjp` of the new jax primitive and even jit-compile it.
+For example, we can compute the `jvp` and `vjp` of the new Jax primitive and even jit-compile it.
 Also, the `vmap` transformation of `f_jax` is possible.
 ```python
 inp = (jnp.full((4,3), 4.), jnp.full((4,3), 2.))